 LAMP is designed to be highly liquid to give its participants immediate access to their account balances.
 The dollar weighted average portfolio maturity of LAMP assets is restricted to not more than 90 days and consists of no securities with a maturity in excess of 397 days or 762 days for U.S. Government variable rate investments.
-The weighted average maturity for LAMP's total investments was 25 days and 19 days as of September 30, 2023 and 2022, respectively.
+The weighted average maturity for LAMP's total investments was 25 days as of September 30, 2024 and 2023.